RiddleMeDoo/QS-Progress-Tracker/tracker-server/README.md

 Root: /api/player/

 POST /add => Given a player's API key in the request body, create a new player in the database.
+ Eg. {APIKey: r4tu89nvkfs940t}